Boot Camp (film)

 Boot Camp, also released in the UK as Punishment, is a 2008 psychological thriller film written by Agatha Dominik and John Cox and directed by Christian Duguay.

 The film's working title was Straight Edge and it was shot in Fiji as the first film to utilize the southwest Pacific Ocean island country's five-year-old incentive program that had been designed to create jobs while building a film production infrastructure.
 It is about teenagers sent to a rehabilitation camp (in Fiji) who are then abused and brainwashed.
 The film stars Mila Kunis, Gregory Smith and Peter Stormare.
-Filming began on October 2, 2006 in Fiji and then continued in Calgary, Alberta, Canada.
+The filming began on October 2, 2006, in Fiji and then continued in Calgary, Alberta, Canada.

 The film was released on DVD internationally in 2008 and in the U.S. on August 25, 2009.